Updated: May 15, 2024

 It’s important to keep in mind that Washington mechanics’ liens are only good for 8 months from the date they are recorded.
 So, if it becomes necessary to take more aggressive legal action, you must file a lien enforcement suit — and/or take other measures to “enforce” the Washington mechanic’s lien — before the lien has expired.

 Once you’ve received payment, we recommend officially releasing the mechanic’s lien with a Washington lien release.
-(Further your understanding of lien waivers vs. lien releases here.)
+(Learn more about lien waivers vs. lien releases.)
 Though the lien will expire automatically after 8 months, an expired lien doesn’t get removed from the records until it is officially released; the property owner will eventually need the expired mechanic’s lien off the books, and they may even have the right to file a lawsuit to get the record wiped.
 To avoid future liability, it’s best to just resolve the matter now and wipe your hands “lien” of it.

 Like preliminary notices, Washington state does not require a specific form to release a lien, only specific information.
 Northwest Lien has created a free lien release template that contains all of the required information, available to download at no cost.